 Next, a thought experiment.
 Imagine a spherical world very like our own has just been created, rotating at the same rate.
 But in this world, the atmosphere is not spinning along with the world.
 The solid earth turns, but the air is stationary.

 What would happen?
 Of course, there would instantly be huge winds of hundreds of miles an hour across most of the earth’s surface.
 But that would be a very unstable, short-lived situation.
 The earth would continue turning (it is very massive compared to the atmosphere), and so the solid earth’s rotation would be unaffected.

-But drag would start to pull the lowest layer of air along, everywhere over the surface.
-And that air would start to rotate to, for the very obvious, everyday reasons we have just seen.
+But soon the effect of drag would start to pull the lowest layer of air along, everywhere over the surface.
+And that air would start to rotate, too, for the very obvious everyday reasons we have just seen.
 Soon, the movement of each lower layer would start to drag the next layer up along with it.
 And before long, we would have exactly the situation we see around us; a worlds and it’s atmosphere rotating together.